purvik6062/session-guide/metamask/README.md

    ![Complete CAPTCHA](./assets/complete_captcha.png)

-6. Click the "Claim 0.01 ETH" button for to get 0.01 ETH.
+6. Click the "Claim 0.01 ETH" button to get 0.01 ETH.

    ![Claim ETH](./assets/claim_eth.png)

-7. After a successful request, you should see a confirmation.
+7. After a successful request, you should see a confirmation as "Transaction Successful".

    ![Claim success](./assets/claim_success.png)